p-casgrain/Nash-DQN/README.md

 INSTRUCTIONS:

+Folder structure:
-"Nash DQN-Old" pertains to files associated with a prior verion of the paper.
+- "Nash DQN-Old" pertains to files associated with a prior verion of the paper.
-"Nash DQN-Updated" pertains to files associated with the current latest version on arxiv.
+- "Nash DQN-Updated" pertains to files associated with the current latest version on arxiv.

 To generate plots based on pre-trained network:
 - Open file "Visualizations.ipynb" and run all cells